 Note: I am not a doctor, herbalist, aromatherapist or chemist.
 I am just an everyday mom trying to figure out how to live naturally.
 This recipe is one that works for myself and my family.
 Please consult your doctor before using any diy recipe or essential oils to confirm that they are safe for you.
 This holds especially important if you are currently pregnant.

-The world of homemade or DIY ingredients can seem a bit overwhelming when you’re first starting out.
-It sure as hell was for me (read about my journey here!).!
+The world of homemade or DIY natural ingredients can seem a bit overwhelming when you’re first starting out.
+It is sure as hell was for me!
 For starters, not only did I not know what half the ingredients were in the recipes, I was at a complete loss as to where to find them!

-Making your own body butters, scrubs & lip chaps is not only fun but also better on your overall health as well.
-And since homemade products are slowly becoming more mainstream, many of the necessary diy ingredients are a bit easier to find.
+Making your own homemade body butter with beeswax, DIY scrubs & homemade lip chap recipes is not only fun but also better on your overall health as well.
+And since homemade products are slowly becoming more mainstream, many of the necessary DIY ingredients are a bit easier to find.

 However, when you’re just setting up the last thing you want to do is drop a bunch of money on items you might not need.
 Not only did I do this, I literally bought everything that I had ever heard of.
 Meaning, if I recognized the word, I bought it.
 So now, I have things like “burdock root” and I have no idea what I was intending to make!
 Don’t waste your money this way.

 The truth is, there’s really only a few things you truly need to get started when it comes to making your own products.
 Almost all variations use the same or interchangeable ingredients so it’s worth just buying the basics when getting started.

 Here is a list of the top ten DIY ingredients I use the most.
 These are the ingredients that are used most frequently in either beauty and household products so purchasing them will allow you to make multiple things.